Combinations without specified separations: The bijection between combinations with disallowed separations and restricted-overlap tilings with squares and combs

 \section{The bijection between combinations with disallowed separations and restricted-overlap tilings with squares and combs}

-In order to formulate the bijection we first introduce the concept of \textit{restricted-overlap tiling} of an $n$-board.
+In order to formulate the bijection we first introduce the concept of the \textit{restricted-overlap tiling} of an $n$-board.
 In this type of tiling, any cell but the leftmost cell of a tile is permitted to overlap any non-leftmost cell of another tile.
-The $C^2$, $C^2S$, and $C^3S$ metatiles in Fig.~\ref{f:l1r} are examples where such overlap occurs.
+The $C^2$, $C^2S$, and $C^3S$ metatiles in Figure~\ref{f:l1r} are examples where such overlap occurs (note that in that figure and in Figure~\ref{f:1arc}, for clarity, some of the overlapping tiles are shown displaced downwards a little from their final position).
 It is readily seen that when tiling an $n$-board, only tiles with gaps can overlap in this sense and so restricted-overlap tiling of $n$-boards with just squares and other $w$-ominoes is the same as ordinary tiling.

 Let $q$ be the largest element in the set $\mathcal{Q}$ of disallowed differences.
 The comb corresponding to $\mathcal{Q}$ is of length $q+1$, has cells numbered from 0 to $q$, and is constructed as follows.
 By definition, cells 0 and $q$ are filled (as they are the end teeth or parts of them).
 For the cells in between, cell $i$ (for $i=1,\ldots,q-1$) is filled if and only if $i\in\mathcal{Q}$.
 For example, $\mathcal{Q}=\{1,2,4\}$ corresponds to a $(3,1,1)$-comb.
 One could also regard it as a $(1,0,2,1,1)$-comb but for simplicity we insist that all teeth and gaps in a comb corresponding to $\mathcal{Q}$ are of positive width.
 This ensures that there is only one comb that corresponds to a given $\mathcal{Q}$.